yadavman2021/redesigned-spork/README.md

 # has.js

-Pure feature detection library, a la carte style.
+Pure feature detection library, a la carte styles.

 This document is **not** complete.